dsouths/pharmacy4u/README.md

 I found the following tutorial helpful (https://www.simplilearn.com/tutorials/git-tutorial/merge-conflicts-in-git) & used git pull function to merge version & fix error.

+During the project I discovered the importance of git commit & git push & how I could revert back to previous versions if necessary.
+This is a practice I plan to use as I develop my skills as a software developer

+<h1>Deployment</h1>

+The website was deployed on GitHub by using following steps:

+Login into GitHub and locate the repository - pharmacy At the top of repository locate the "settings" button and click on it.
+On the left sidebar find locate the "pages" button and click on it.
+Click on the branch dropdown menu and select: master.
+Click save.
+You will receive link to your deployed repository like on the screen below.

 <h3>Technology Used</h3>